-then it would follow, from analogy, that we are permitted to act with regard to ourselves however we please.
+we please.
 The idea is that inter-personally we exercise autonomy and control through consent.
 The fact that there is no intra-personal consent does not mean that there are no other, similar, forms to exercise our autonomy.
 For instance, while intra-personally we may consent by saying "yes", an intra-personal consent might have the form of an inner resolve.

 This is a serious objection to my contention that the Challenge to the idea of duties to oneself is rendered unsuccessful by its reliance on the unwarranted analogy between duties to others and duties to ourselves.
 For while it is implausible to suggest that the power of consent can be exercised intra-personally, once we acknowledge that the normative force of a consent is to be explained by considerations of autonomy, the disanalogy dissipates.
 The purported fact that my autonomy renders any self-regarding [consented-to] morally wrongful actions permissible implies that, as a matter of simple consistency, my autonomy warrants my rendering any purely selfregarding morally wrongful action permissible.
-Unless the involvement of another party makes a morally significant difference, it would be contradictory to hold that autonomy justifies consentual harm inflicted by others but not the self-inflicted harm.
+Unless the involvement of another party makes a morally significant difference, it would be contradictory to hold that autonomy justifies consensual harm inflicted by others but not the self-inflicted harm.